-Boundless in Space – exhibited both in London and in Aarhus – looks like a bizarre, pink creature which reacts in movement and in sound to the position and proximity of its spectators.
+Boundless in Space – exhibited both in London and in Aarhus – is a pink creature which reacts in movement and in sound to spectators coming near.

-The pink sculptural form is interactive and augmented with responsive robotics and moves ever so slightly as it is approached.
+The pink ‘furniture like’ sculptural is interactive and augmented with responsive robotics and proximity sensors and moves ever so slightly as it is approached.
 The movement is random but its stays within a certain area.
 Its main body is covered with peculiar, spore-like semi spheres and growths, some of which appear to have escaped across the floor and which scuttle away, clicking nervously when approached by blundering feet.

 Electronics by Sam Woolf

 Hub: National Centre for Craft & Design, UK 2009.

 Aarhus Kunstbygning (Centre for Contemporary Art), Denmark 2002.